de4liu/home/_pages/about.md

 [Carlson School of Management](http://carlsonschool.umn.edu/)
 [University of Minnesota](https://twin-cities.umn.edu/)

 Dr. De Liu is a Xian Dong Eric Jing Professor of Information and Decision Sciences at the Carlson School of Management, University of Minnesota.
-His research interests include mechanism design issues in digital auctions, gamification, crowdsourcing, crowdfunding, and social commerce.
-He currently serves as an associate editor for Information Systems Research and Journal of Organizational Computing and Electronic Commerce and the academic director for MS in Business Analytics (MSBA) program at the Carlson School.
+His research interests include AI and Augmented Intelligence, gamification, Internet auctions and mechanisms, user generated content, and crowdfunding.
+He is a former associate editor for Information Systems Research and an associate editor at Journal of Organizational Computing and Electronic Commerce.
+He also serves as the academic director for MS in Business Analytics (MSBA) program at the Carlson School.

 ## Research Interests

 - AI and Augmented Intelligence
-- Gamification in Digital Health and Learning
+- Gamification
+- Economics of Internet Auctions and Mechanisms
+- Social Media and User Generated Content
 - Crowdfunding and Crowdsourcing
-- Economics of Internet Auctions and Contests
-- Social Media and Social Commerce